Edited: April 6, 2026

 Replacement Is the Safer Choice If:

 Even a quick fix deserves a professional set of eyes.
-We’ll make sure the repair is safe, code-compliant, and built to last—not just patched over.
+We’ll make sure the repair is safe, code-compliant, and built to last.

 What Else Could Be Hiding Behind Your Walls?

-If one outlet is acting up, there’s a good chance your system has other signs of wear, especially in older homes.
-When we’re called out for electrical outlet repair, we often find other issues during the inspection—many of them silent and hidden.
+If one outlet is acting up, there’s a good chance other parts of your electrical system are showing signs of wear, especially in older homes around Spokane Valley.

-If something feels off—whether it’s a warm outlet, a dead socket, or a plug that just won’t stay in—don’t ignore it.
+If something feels off, like a warm outlet, a dead socket, or a plug that just won’t stay in, don’t ignore it.
 Your home’s electrical system wasn’t built to last forever, and small problems can turn into major hazards if left unchecked.

-At Mainstream Electric, we’re not just here to fix an outlet.
+At Mainstream, we’re not just here to fix an outlet.
 We’re here to make sure your entire system is safe, code-compliant, and ready to handle your modern life.